-North Dakota currently has twenty-nine natural gas processing/conditioning plants operating, with the capability to process roughly 2.8 BCFD.
-Six additional new or expanded plants are expected in late 2019-2021 and will add 1.0 BCFD of processing capacity (Figure 4).
-A detailed breakdown of the existing and proposed facilities can be found on the Pipeline Authority website.
+North Dakota currently has thirty-one natural gas processing/conditioning plants operating, with the capability to process roughly 3.4 BCFD.
+Four additional new or expanded plants are expected over the next two years and will add 0.8 BCFD of processing capacity (Figure 7).
+A detailed breakdown of the existing and proposed facilities can be found in Appendix D and on the Pipeline Authority website.

-Figure 4.
+Figure 7.
 North Dakota natural gas processing plant intake capacity, gas production, gas forecast, and NDIC capture targets.
 (Forecast starts in Aug.
-2019)
+2020)